 How ethnically diverse are El Paso County’s school districts?

-The Colorado Department of Education reports the following on racial diversity without El Paso County’s school districts.
+The Colorado Department of Education reports the following on racial diversity within El Paso County’s school districts.

 School Dropout Rates:

-Data provided by the Colorado Department of Education for 2017 show that El Paso County’s largest school district – District 11 – has higher dropout rates than the rest of the state and that the Falcon 49 District has the highest dropout rate at 9.4 percent.
-Higher dropout rates are often due to results from alternative schools.
+Data provided by the Colorado Department of Education for 2017 show that El Paso County’s largest school district – District 11 – has a higher dropout rate than the rest of the state and that the Falcon 49 District has the highest dropout rate at 9.4 percent.

 The following chart provides information on graduation rates for our county’s largest school districts.
 Lower graduation rates districtwide often are due to results from alternative schools.
 For example, Colorado Springs School District 11's four-year graduation rate is 69 percent, the same as the previous year.
 The number includes seven alternative high schools, which often have many students at risk of dropping out due to various issues.